-What Effective Treatment Needs?
+What does Effective Treatment need?

 First off, let’s discuss all that effective treatment of addiction requires.
 As mentioned, it is far more than simply detoxing from the substance and avoiding triggers.
 All effective treatment tends to cover the following:

 - Detox: most substance users need to detox before attempting any program.
-Without a full detox, they will use again to make the pain of withdrawal subside.
+Without a full detox, they will use it again to make the pain of withdrawal subside.
 Furthermore, detox without supervision can be physically dangerous.

 - Group therapy: community is one of the mainstays of most addiction treatment.
 You cannot do it alone, without help from professionals and peers.
 Also, by learning that you are not alone, you can let go of some of the shame and self-blame.

 - Individual therapy: each person needs specific things.
 At any treatment center, a resident is assigned a therapist, with whom they will engage in talk therapy.